Skip to main content

 Billable Lines of Code (BLoC)

-The Formula
+The formula

 estimated_bloc = ceil(tokens / 10)

-Formatting Independence
+Formatting independence

-• Traditional SLOC varies with style (80 vs 120 char lines, one-liners, etc.)
+• Traditional SLOC varies with style (80 versus 120 character lines, one-liners, and so on).

-• Token-based counting produces the same result regardless of formatting
+• Token-based counting produces the same result regardless of formatting.

-• Unlike traditional SLOC tools, BLoC includes comments
+• Unlike traditional SLOC tools, BLoC includes comments.

-• LLMs use comments to understand code intent, context, and documentation
+• LLMs use comments to understand code intent, context, and documentation.

 info